stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 This separates the concerns of the various collaborators that contribute to configuration of the swapchain:

-* the process of recreating the swapchain is factored out to the new factory component.
+* the process of recreating the swapchain is factored out to the new manager.

 * the swapchain and builder are now considerably simpler (and easier to test).